serodriguez68/authz/README.md

 ### Usage for Developers
-The authorization logic bits inside your app are typically used in 3 places: [Scopables](#scopables), [Controllers](#controllers) and [Views](#views).
+The authorization logic bits inside your app typically live in 3 places: [Scopables](#scopables), [Controllers](#controllers) and [Views](#views).

 #### Scopables